malte/me-portfoliov2/src/work/7SA.md

 ## Print
 All Printmatter for 7SA sports 'himmiblau', bavarian for sky-blue, a blue Pantone Color, which allows for a much more saturated color than process print colors, especialy when it comes to blue.

-{% simplFigure '7SA_paper_small95.jpg', '7SA stationary and end of year card', '7SA stationary and end of year card' %}
+{% simplFigure '7SA_paper_small95.jpg', '7SA stationary and end of year card', '7SA stationary and end of year card','!col-start-1 !col-span-6' %}

 ## Website